 What are the penalties for downloading copyrighted material?

 When asked is downloading movies illegal the answer has to lie in the types of movies you want to download.
 Should you not be protected by a VPN and are unlucky enough to be suspected of illegally Torrenting, you may initially receive a letter from your ISP demanding you to stop using Torrent.
 You can also find your internet speed will be limited or “throttled down” and although it is not confirmed, may ISPs will use the throttled down system for file sharing websites automatically.

 This is why you will find that P2P files are sometimes much slower than purchased or free sites such as YouTube.
 It is widely reported that there have been prison sentences given to some who have been sharing copyrighted files.

 Are Torrents illegal?
-The Indian government seem to think so and so are pushing for lengthy sentences for just visiting Torrent sites, so should you be visiting India, it is very wise to check out an Indian VPN guide to make sure you are fully protected.
+The Indian government seems to think so and so are pushing for lengthy sentences for just visiting Torrent sites, so should you be visiting India, it is very wise to check out an Indian VPN guide to make sure you are fully protected.

 The best ways to Torrent without risk

 - Use a good VPN (see our recommendations below)